tinymce/tinymce-docs/ui-components/customsidebar.md

 #### `icon`

 The `icon` specifies an icon for the sidebar toggle button.
-The icon should be the name of an icon provided by the TinyMCE skin.
+The icon should be the name of an icon provided by the TinyMCE skin or a [custom icon]({{site.baseurl}}/api/tinymce.editor.ui/tinymce.editor.ui.registry/#addicon/).

 **Type**: `String`